ctaepper/flowfact/README.md

 ```

 ##### getUser(userId)
-Fetches the user with id userId.
+Fetch the user with id userId.
 ```js
 flowfact.getUser('176743-B36562A-5254292CF').then(function (user) {
 	// do something with user